Required Filings & AOS Notifications

 (A) "The fiscal year of the state, every school district, and, beginning July 1, 2013, the city of Cincinnati, shall begin on the first day of July of each calendar year and end at the close of the thirtieth day of June of the succeeding calendar year.
 The fiscal year of every school library district, and all political subdivisions or taxing units except school districts and the city of Cincinnati, and every officer, department, commission, board, or institution thereof, shall begin at the opening of the first day of January of each calendar year and end at the close of the succeeding thirty-first day of December...

-To request the AOS’s approval of a change in a political subdivision’s reporting fiscal year end as provided in ORC §9.34(B), the entity must provide a letter addressed to the Auditor of State’s Chief Deputy Auditor which includes the requested fiscal year end change and the justification for requesting the change.
-This letter must be in a PDF format, on the political subdivision’s letterhead, and signed by the entity’s fiscal officer and chair of the legislative body.
+To request a change in the reporting fiscal year end, you must provide a letter addressed to the Auditor of State’s Chief Deputy Auditor that includes the requested fiscal year-end change and the reason for the change.
+This letter must be on the subdivision’s letterhead, signed by the entity’s fiscal officer and chair of the legislative body, and saved as a PDF.

 Investing Interim Moneys of Public Subdivisions – Ohio Revised Code (ORC) §135.14(O)